 - Air cleaners vary in their cost and in how well they work.
-Mechanical or electric air filters are the most common.
-They are designed to remove particles from the whole house (in-duct) or from a single room (portable) - Air cleaners may have different types of filters.
-For example, HEPA filters remove particles from the air, while activated carbon filters remove one or more gaseous pollutants

-- If you buy a portable air cleaner, follow the manufacturer's specifications to choose the right size for the room you will use it in.
+They also may have different types of filters.
+Mechanical or electric air filters are the most common and are designed to remove particles from the whole house (induct) or from a single room (portable).
+For example, HEPA (high efficiency particulate air) filters remove particles from the air, while activated carbon filters remove one or more gaseous pollutants.
+If you buy a portable air cleaner, follow the manufacturer's specifications to choose the right size for the room you will use it in.
 Use the device that best meets your needs based on the type of pollutants you wish to capture.
 Also consider cost, energy and maintenance requirements.
 Change the filters regularly, as often as the manufacturer's instructions tell you to - Ozone generators, a type of air cleaner, should not be used in your home because they produce harmful levels of ozone